ECSIS-lab/curse_of_re-encryption/distinguish_attack/README.md

 Trace num : 2 | Nll test accuracy : 0.9726
 ...
 Trace num : 2 | Nll test accuracy : 1.0000

+/# Note that the seed value is different from the value calculated in the paper, /# so it may be calculated differently from the one published in the paper.

 ## Repository structure
 ### ./dl_main.py